CodingSage/News-Indexer/README.md

+News-Indexer
+===========
 News Articles Search Engine Project where News Articles are indexed and then can be queried using command line
-===========